0xFireball/KJade/README.md

 to provide a concise templating experience similar to that of Jade/PugJS, but with C#/.NET instead of JS.

-## Syntax

-KJade syntax is very similar to that of Jade; however, some of the latest Jade language features may not yet be available:
+## A quick note on supported syntax

+KJade syntax is a subset of Jade syntax.
+While Jade often has a number of different syntaxes that will evaluate to the same result, KJade omits such syntactic forms.

+For example, Jade supports multiline values for elements with both `|` and a `.` after the element name.
+KJade only supports the `.` method, and treats `|` as part of the element value.

 A hierarchy of elements is built based on indentation level.
 Two nodes on the same indentation level end up in the same nesting level in XML.

-For example:
+Here's a short document demonstrating some of the syntax:

 ```jade
 html